hannesgnann-hub/easyalias/mac_src/docs/ARCHITECTURE.md

 - paginate the 31 built-in Git, Docker, build, and utility suggestions
 - open the import scanner from the header and review `.zshrc` candidates
 - sort favorites before regular aliases
+- search aliases by name/command and filter by favorites, Git, Docker, navigation, or build
 - selectively export and restore portable JSON backups
 - restore or permanently remove aliases from the 30-day Trash
 - display, edit, and move aliases to Trash
+- build, save, and run multi-step Automations in a separate view
 - call Tauri commands when the app runs natively

 The most important types: